Home Warranty Coverage: What It Is and How It Works

 A home warranty company makes a calculated risk: It’s counting on enough people paying in premiums to balance against what it needs to pay out in order to remain profitable.
-So from a company’s viewpoint, it makes sense to place limits on the maximum amount they will pay out for certain events.
-Your contract will specify what the limits are: Some home warranty plans include a limit of $500 per appliance, while others have different caps for different items ($500 for the washing machine, but $1,000 for plumbing).
+So from a company’s viewpoint, it makes sense to place limits on the maximum amount it will pay out for certain events.
+The contract will specify what the repair and replacement limits are: Some home warranty plans include a limit of $500 per appliance, while others have different caps for different items (for example, $500 for the washing machine, but $1,000 for plumbing).
 And most plans have a total cap per year for all events.
-The best home warranty company caps are reasonable, and they shouldn’t be a reason to shy away from purchasing a warranty; but take care as you read the policy so that you’re not surprised.
+The best home warranty company caps are reasonable, and they shouldn’t dissuade homeowners from purchasing a warranty, but it’s good to know what home warranty coverage is included before buying a policy.

 Commercial-grade appliances and systems are not typically covered by a home warranty.

 Some homeowners love the idea of a commercial-grade kitchen outfitted with high-end stainless steel appliances.
-These are great tools for cooks, but the appliances themselves usually can’t be serviced or repaired by traditional contractors—they need technicians who are specially trained in individual brands.
-As a result, these systems and appliances are usually not covered by home warranties, because the repair and replacement costs are too high for coverage to be sustainable.
+These are great tools for cooks, but the appliances themselves usually can’t be serviced or repaired by traditional contractors—they require the expertise of technicians who are specially trained in individual brands.
+As a result, these systems and appliances are usually not covered by home warranties because the repair and replacement costs are too high for coverage to be sustainable.

-Why and when a system or appliance needs repair is the main factor in whether or not its repair or replacement cost will be covered by a home warranty.
+Why and when a system or appliance needs repair is a main factor in whether or not its repair or replacement cost will be covered by a home warranty.

 This is a gray area, and its interpretation is primarily why some people are uncertain about home warranty plans.
-Like any contract, the home warranty has limits and conditions that need to be met in order for the contract to be executed, and the warranty companies have to protect against unethical use of their services so that they can continue to offer a good product.
-So there are some limits.
+Like any contract, a home warranty has limits and conditions that need to be met in order for the contract to be executed, and the warranty companies have to protect against unethical use of their services so that they can continue to offer a good product.
+Therefore, there are some limits to consider.

 One condition that many policies include is regular maintenance.
-As the homeowner, it’s your job to keep up routine maintenance, inspection, and cleaning of the home systems and appliances.
-If a claim is filed and the warranty company can demonstrate that you haven’t held up your end of that bargain, they can deny the claim.
-This is upsetting too many policyholders, but it’s not unreasonable: If a boiler hasn’t been serviced in 10 years and in such disrepair that it needs to be replaced, a reasonable technician can note that it wouldn’t need replacement if it had been maintained, and the company can deny the claim.
+It’s the homeowner’s responsibility to keep up routine maintenance, inspection, and cleaning of the home systems and appliances.
+If a claim is filed and the warranty company can demonstrate that the covered systems haven’t been properly maintained, then they may be able to deny the claim.
+This is upsetting to many policyholders, but it’s not unreasonable: If a boiler hasn’t been serviced in 10 years and is in such disrepair that it needs to be replaced, a reasonable technician can note that it wouldn’t need an expensive replacement had it been maintained in the first place.

 Unfortunately, this kind of claim denial often strikes new homeowners, who find out (often too late) that the previous homeowner did not maintain their systems and appliances, so the warranty they were offered with their home purchase is essentially useless.
-To combat this problem, a number of home warranty companies have begun offering policies that begin when the homeowner purchased the home; if appropriate maintenance has been done since the purchase, the company will honor a claim, even if the prior homeowner did not maintain their systems and appliances.
+To combat this problem, many of the best home warranty companies offer policies that begin when the homeowner purchases the home; if appropriate maintenance has been done since the purchase date, the company will honor a claim, even if the prior homeowner did not maintain the home’s systems and appliances.

-Are you a homeowner who prefers DIY repairs instead of calling a professional?
-If you have a home warranty, you’ll need to curb this instinct when it comes to covered appliances and systems.
-Once you’ve tried to correct a problem yourself, it can be difficult for a technician to see if the problem was something that was covered initially or if you made it worse while trying to fix it.
-If it’s apparent that you made it worse, the warranty company can deny coverage and the warranty will be voided.
+Homeowners may need to curb their DIY instincts when it comes to appliances and systems covered under a home warranty.
+Once a homeowner has tried to correct a problem themselves, it can be difficult for a technician to see if the problem was something that was covered initially or if the homeowner made it worse while trying to fix it.
+If it’s apparent that the DIY fix actually made the situation worse, the warranty company can deny coverage and even void the warranty.
 One of the conditions that most warranty companies enforce is that all repairs, maintenance, and service must be completed by qualified and licensed professionals, so limit the DIY repairs to parts of the home that aren’t covered by the warranty and keep all documentation of professional maintenance and repairs handy to show to the warranty company.

 Routine maintenance can be costly, but it’s necessary to prolong the life and protect the function of the home systems and appliances.
 To that end, many home warranty policies offer incentives, coverage of, or reimbursement for scheduling regular cleaning and safety checks of covered systems and appliances.